 Once you’ve set your kids up for success, it’s time to teach teens to learn independently.
 After all, not every teacher or every course will explain things in the exact way your child learns.

-They need to learn how to absorb the knowledge and make it their own without getting frustrated and throwing their books across the room.
+They need to learn how to absorb the knowledge and make it their own without getting frustrated and throwing their

 Related: How to Teach Children to Learn Independently (on Classically Homeschooling)

 You’ll find that sometimes kids need more information than the teacher, lecture, or material provides.
 This means that you’ll need to show your kids how to look for more information.
-They can check out Khan Academy, YouTube Videos, and pull out old books.
+They can check out Khan Academy, YouTube Videos, and pull out old

 And often your kids need just enough background information to understand the terminology being used.
 Then your teens will be off, running, and mastering the information on their own.